robece/tu-voto-cuenta/README.md

 ## Intro

 TuVotoCuenta is a free and open digital platform developed independently by a group of Mexicans of diverse profiles with the intention of serving as support to protect the integrity of the vote in this and any electoral process.
 Its main function is to keep inviolable (that is, immutable) a regsitro of the voting totals of each box.
-To meet this objective, an encryption process is applied to each data collected by citizens and a record is kept in a secure and distributed network called [BlockChain] (# blockchains).
+To meet this objective, an encryption process is applied to each data collected by citizens and a record is kept in a secure and distributed network called Blockchain.
 The data can not be modified in any way by anyone (including ourselves) without generating an indelible record that shows that the data was altered; which provides confidence and transparency in the authenticity of the information.

 ## How does it work?
 The user installs the app on their mobile device, and may take pictures of the results blanks in the box in their respective area.